Who We Are

 While ASFPM recognizes the need to use all tools to manage flood risk, because ASFPM’s mission is to also recognize the natural functions of floodplains, non-structural flood risk management options are preferred over large flood control structures.

 As climate change has increased the intensity and frequency of severe storms, the need for sound floodplain management is more important than ever.
-ASFPM’s influence is expressed through policy and practice changes that impact floodplain management in the U.S. and internationally.
+ASFPM’s influence is expressed through policy and practice changes that influence floodplain management in the U.S. and internationally.
 Our goals are to help the public and private sectors:

 - Reduce the loss of human life and property damage resulting from flooding.